On this page

 1. Job and complaint tracking

-Your software should let the team convert a complaint into a work order in seconds.
-Each job needs customer details, location, priority, issue type, assigned technician, status, notes, and closure history.
+Job and complaint tracking is the first feature Indian field service buyers should test.
+The software should let the team convert a customer complaint into a work order in seconds, with customer details, location, priority, issue type, assigned technician, status, notes, and closure history in one place.
+If this basic flow is slow, the office will return to WhatsApp messages, missed calls, and manual registers during busy hours.

 2. Technician mobile app

-The mobile app must be simple enough for daily field use.
+The technician mobile app must be simple enough for daily field use on a normal Android phone.
 Technicians should be able to see assigned jobs, open the job card, add photos, complete checklists, record parts, and close the visit without calling the office for every step.
+This is where many FSM rollouts succeed or fail: if the technician does not update the job, the owner never gets reliable field data.

 3. AMC and recurring visit support